The Purpose of the World Health Organization and Their Duties

 5. The healthy development of children is very important for the whole world.

-6. Expansion of knowledge about the benefits of medical, psychological, and knowledge related to achieving full health.
+6. Expansion of knowledge regarding medical, psychological benefits, and knowledge related to achieving complete health.

-7. Informed opinion and active cooperation on the part of the public are of paramount importance in improving public health.
+7. Informed opinion and active cooperation on the part of the public are of utmost importance in improving public health.

-8. The government has a responsibility for the health of its people which can only be met with adequate health provisions and social measures.
+8. The government has a responsibility for the health of its people which can only be fulfilled by adequate health provisions and social measures.

 Conclusion

-The World Health Organization (WHO) aims to achieve optimal health for all individuals in the world by working towards this goal in various ways.
+The World Health Organization (WHO) aims to achieve optimal health for all individuals in the world by working hard to achieve this goal through various means.

-WHO's focus is on increasing access to high quality and affordable primary health care.
-Thus the articles that we have summarized may be useful.
+WHO's focus is on increasing access to high-quality and affordable primary health care.
+That's the article that we have summarized, hopefully it's useful.